-This financial report is a general purpose financial report.
-The financial statements have been prepared in accordance with relevant Australian Accounting Standards, and other authoritative pronouncements of the Australian Accounting Standards Board, Treasurer's Instructions and Accounting Policy Statements promulgated under the provision of the Public Finance and Audit Act 1987 (PFAA), except as provided below.
+The financial statements have been prepared in accordance with relevant Australian Accounting Standards, including AASB 1056 Superannuation Entities and other authoritative pronouncements of the Australian Accounting Standards Board, Treasurer's Instructions and Accounting Policy Statements promulgated under the provision of the Public Finance and Audit Act 1987 (PFAA), except as provided below.

-This financial report has been prepared on the basis of fair value measurement of assets and liabilities, except where otherwise stated.
+These financial statements have been prepared on the basis of fair value measurement of assets and liabilities, except where otherwise stated.

-This financial report is presented in Australian currency and all amounts have been rounded to the nearest thousand dollars (\$000).
+These financial statements are presented in Australian currency and all amounts have been rounded to the nearest thousand dollars (\$000).